Early Childhood Program

 Children who turn 5 by June first are enrolled 5 days per week

-There is the option for either full or half day enrollment.
+For children 3 years and up, there is an option for either full or half day enrollment.

-A day in the Sun Room includes time to explore and play both within the classroom and substantial time out of doors.
+A day in the Acorn Room includes time to explore and play both within the classroom and substantial time out of doors.
 There is time for practical work and care for ourselves and our environment and a gathering time for finger games, songs and stories.
 Warm, wholesome snack-time is a favorite time for conversation and sharing among the group.
-This busy day wraps up in time for lunch and rest in the comfort of home.
+This busy day wraps up at 1:00, just after lunch.

 “Through self-initiated play, children create new learning experiences essential to healthy mental, emotional and social development.”